Why Your Year 12 Grades Are So Important

 It allows you to hedge your bets

 In common with many independent schools, MPW is continuing with the 4/3 model for the majority of students meaning that over the summer you will choose to drop one of your first-year subjects and continue with only three.
-The results of AS exams or the equivalent internal exams at the end of the first year are a strong indicator of your expected final performance so achieving results of AABD in August of your first year might be a good hint as to which subject needs to go.
+The results of internal exams at the end of the first year are a strong indicator of your expected final performance so achieving results of AABD in your first year might be a good hint as to which subject needs to go.
 If you are really keen to keep the subject with the lower grade, the first-year results will at least have alerted you to the extra work you need to put into your second year in order to stay on track.